gicodes/portfolio/README.md

 - However, App.js renders the application components dynamically with material's MediaQuery.
 - The viewports are defined by two major material breakpoints;
-- 1. MobileApp | mobile and 2.
+- i.
+MobileApp | mobile and ii.
 DesktApp | larger viewports.

 ## Component Structure